nexustar/linux-hid-magicmouse/README.md

     sudo modprobe -r hid_magicmouse
     sudo modprobe hid-magicmouse host_click=on button_down_param=0x503f0606 button_up_param=0x35110404

 The first byte means the pressure to trigger the button.
-And three lasest bytes means how the trackpad vibrates.
+And three latest bytes means how the trackpad vibrates.
 Set latest two bytes 0x00 to get silent mode

 By default when `host_click=on`, button_down_param=0x40170606 button_up_param=0x26140000, which is the same as medium pressure on macOS